Spinal Access / ALIF Procedure

 Pre-operative evaluation

 Dr Mayo Theivendran plays a crucial role in the pre-operative evaluation of the patient undergoing ALIF surgery.
-He will assess your vascular health, indentify any existing conditions or potential risks that may affect your surgical outcome.
+He will assess your vascular health, identify any existing conditions or potential risks that may affect your surgical outcome.
 Dr Theivendran will require you to complete an aorto-iliac and abdominal venous ultrasound to evaluate the blood vessels in the surgical area and assess their suitability for the procedure.

 Surgical planning